northstowekarate/northstowekarate.github.io/posts/2024/08/07/index.md

 ---
 layout: base.njk
-title: Northstowe Karate Club 6th Lesson - Sanbon kumite
+title: Northstowe Karate Club | 6th Lesson - Sanbon kumite
 description: In tonight's lesson we started off practicing how to turn.
-We then moved on to 3 step sparring practicing kumite again ending with kihon kata.
+We then moved on to 3 step sparring with jodan and chudan attacks.
+We then ended with kihon kata.
 date: 2024-08-07
 ---
-# 6th session
+# Northstowe Karate Club's 6th lesson

 Thank you to all who attended today's lesson.
 I hope you enjoyed it.